hanerkoca/starknet.js-workshop-typescript/Cairo1.md

 Debug.print() is not allowed in Cairo 1 code for Starknet network.

-Hereafter is a way to debug your Cairo 1 contract, but a specific configuration is necessary :
+Hereafter is a way to debug anyway your Cairo 1 contract, but a specific configuration is necessary :

 ### Compilation